package translation

 General functorial framework for translation.

-Translators with I the input type and O the output type are primarily built from Junctions
+the output type are primarily built from Junctions- a

 We also have simpler translators for literals and also wrapping translators for a component type.